 Shopping in Helsinki

 Expats can visit Helsinki’s Design District and Kämp Garden to find streets brimming with eclectic jewellery shops, design collectives, antique stores, fashion boutiques, quaint museums, art galleries and showrooms.
-The city is also home to open-air markets which are fun places to shop at for traditional foods, sweet treats, handicrafts and souvenirs while enjoying a unique relaxed atmosphere.
+The city is also home to open-air markets which are fun places to shop for traditional foods, sweet treats, handicrafts and souvenirs while enjoying a unique relaxed atmosphere.

 Arts and culture in Helsinki